MZULALI/CS250Group6/README.md

 - **Admin Dashboard**: Administrators have access to a centralized dashboard for managing events, user accounts, payments, and other system settings.
 - **Reporting and Analytics**: Comprehensive reporting tools provide insights into sales performance, attendance trends, and other key metrics.

-UDATE 0.02:
+UPDATE 1.2.1:
-- We added a test plan for our software system
+- **Test Plan:** We added a test plan for our software system